hashicorp/terraform-provider-aws/website/docs/r/redshift_scheduled_action.html.markdown

 ### `pause_cluster`

-* `cluster_identifier` - (Required) The target identifier for the redshift cluster of the scheduled action.
+* `cluster_identifier` - (Required) The identifier of the cluster to be paused.

 ### `resize_cluster`

-* `cluster_identifier` - (Required) The target identifier for the redshift cluster of the scheduled action.
+* `cluster_identifier` - (Required) The unique identifier for the cluster to resize.
-* `classic` - (Optional) Indicate resize operation is using the classic resize process.
-Default is `false`.
+* `classic` - (Optional) A boolean value indicating whether the resize operation is using the classic resize process.
+Default: `false`.
 * `cluster_type` - (Optional)　The new cluster type for the specified cluster.
-* `node_type` - (Optional) The new node type for the nodes you are addingThe new node type for the nodes you are adding.
+* `node_type` - (Optional) The new node type for the nodes you are adding.
 * `number_of_nodes` - (Optional) The new number of nodes for the cluster.

 ### `resume_cluster`

-* `cluster_identifier` - (Required) The target identifier for the redshift cluster of the scheduled action.
+* `cluster_identifier` - (Required) The identifier of the cluster to be resumed.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The Redshift Scheduled Action name.

 ## Import